-What a treat it was to transform the kitchen of one of our recent renovations from a tired, outdated and small galley option into an open-plan, fully equipped and well appointed masterpiece – a kitchen now worthy of its breathtaking oceanfront locale (and best of all, open concept to capture the panoramic views promised at every turn.)
+What a treat it was to transform the kitchen of one of our recent renovations from a tired, outdated and small galley option into an open-plan, fully equipped and well appointed masterpiece – a kitchen now worthy of its breathtaking oceanfront locale (and best of all, open concept to capture the aforementioned panoramic views at every turn!)

-With the addition of an expansive 10′ x 5′ island, the kitchen’s storage and counter space are greatly increased with the introduction of cabinets on either side of the island – 24” deep cabinets with full extension drawers on the kitchen side and 12” deep options opening into the living room.
+With the addition of an expansive 10′ x 5′ island, the kitchen’s storage and counter space are greatly increased.
+With the introduction of cabinets on either side of the island, 24” deep cabinets with full extension drawers on the kitchen side and 12” deep options opening into the living room, this kitchen remodel lacks little in the way of storage alternatives.
 The 4cm Crema Marfil inspired quartz counter was cut and polished from a full extra-large slab and incorporates a curved bar overhang to mirror the curved drop ceiling above.
 Two rectangular columns intersect the counter, one, a solid concrete structural column, and the other housing plumbing and a substantial drainage stack.
-To mitigate their visual unpleasantness (and the fact that they practically can not be removed,) the columns are dressed in a combination of polished, honed and rippled mosaic.
+To mitigate their visual unpleasantness (and the fact that they practically can not be removed,) the columns are dressed in a combination of polished, honed and rippled mosaic marble.
 The island now houses the kitchen’s undermount stainless sink, dishwasher and microwave drawer unit – after all, who would mind doing dishes with that view?

-A herringbone design porcelain tile backsplash, set between the counter and upper cabinets and to ceiling height behind the extractor hood, adds monochromatic cohesion to this kitchen remodel.
-Linear LED task lighting, flush mounted in the underside of the upper cabinet panels and operated by dimmable remote control, further emphasizes the streamlined function and style synonymous with this redesign.
+A herringbone design porcelain tile backsplash, set between the counter and upper cabinets, and to ceiling height behind the extractor hood, adds monochromatic cohesion to this kitchen renovation.
+Linear LED task lighting, flushmounted in the underside of the upper cabinet panels and operated by dimmable remote control, further emphasizes the streamlined function and style synonymous with this kitchen redesign.